dmackinnon1/overleaf-research-workspace/README.md

 # overleaf-research-workspace

-## Welcome to the Overleaf Research Workspace.
+## Welcome to the Overleaf Research Workspace

 This repository (overleaf-research-workspace) is your digital laboratory.
 It contains your data, analysis scripts (R/Python), and several GitHub Actions workflows.